ceosss/ceosss/README.md

 A self-taught Full Stack Web Developer.<br/><br/>

 Here are some ideas to get you started:
-- 🔭 I’m currently working on my <a href="http://ceo-sss.netlify.app/" target="_blank">Portfolio Website</a>.
+- 🔭 I’m currently working on my <a href="https://github.com/ceosss/todo-app" target="_blank">My First React Native App</a>.
-- 🌱 I’m currently learning AWS Tools.
+- 🌱 I’m currently learning React-Native.
 - <strong>👯 I’m actively looking for a Job Opportunity.</strong>
 - 💬 Ask me about JavasScript and React.
 - 📫 How to reach me: Scroll Down.